Knowledge space (philosophy): The emerging knowledge space

 The knowledge space is an emerging anthropological space which, while it has always existed (139), is only now coming into fruition as a guiding space of humanity.
 In this space, singularities (individuals) are recognized as singularities and knowledge becomes the guiding value for humanity.
 Since all human experience represents unique knowledge, within the knowledge space all individuals are valued for their unique knowledge regardless of race (earth space), nationality (territorial space), or economic status (commodity space).
 Within this space static identity gives way to the "quantum identities" as individuals become participates and the distinction between of "us" and "them" disappears (159).
 Instead, humanity forms "collective intelligences" in which knowledge is valued and freely traded.
 What is "real" becomes "that which implies the practical activity, intellectual and imaginary, of living subjects" (168).
 Life, experiences, and knowledge become the underlying and ever changing guiding path for human societies.

 Relation to Technology

 Levy's theories rely heavily on the technological developments of the 1990s, particularly the rise of biotechnology, nanotechnology, the Internet, new media and information technologies.
-In chapter 3, he describes how technologies have made a shift from the molar to the molecular (a move which makes literal a distinction by Delueze and Guattari) in that technologies now handle units as individuals (his term is "singularities") rather than in mass.
+In chapter 3, he describes how technologies have made a shift from the molar to the molecular (a move which makes literal a distinction by Deleuze and Guattari) in that technologies now handle units as individuals (his term is "singularities") rather than in mass.
 He suggests that this mirrors our rising recognition of the individuals as singularities rather than massive conglomerated groups.